-Raiffeisen Sustainable EmergingMarkets Equities is an equity fund that pursues an investment objective of long-term capital growth subject to higher risks.
-It invests at least 51% of the fund assets in the form of directly purchased individual securities, in equities and equity-equivalent securities from companies whose issuers are headquartered or mainly active in emerging markets in Asia, Latin America, Africa, Europe and the Middle East.
+Raiffeisen Central Europe ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
+It invests at least 51% of the fund assets in the form of directly purchased individual securities in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in the following Central European countries: Poland, Austria, Hungary, Czech Republic, Romania, Slovakia, Slovenia, Croatia, Lithuania, Latvia, and/or Estonia.
 The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
-The fund invests at least 80% of the fund assets in investments that are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives of the investment fund.
-To this end, the fund invests exclusively in individual securities and money market instruments which are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives of the investment fund.
-At least 51% of the fund assets are invested in (non Taxonomy-aligned) sustainable investments with environmental and social objectives.
+The fund invests at least 80% of the fund assets in investments that are used to fulfill environmental and/or social characteristics.
+To this end, the fund invests exclusively in individual securities and money market instruments which are used to fulfill environmental and/or social characteristics of the investment fund.
 No investment shall be made in companies that are affected by the criteria in Article 12 (1) letters (a) through (g) of Delegated Regulation (EU) 2020/1818 (minimum standards for so-called "EU Paris-aligned Benchmarks").
 Furthermore, derivative instruments that may enable or support speculative deals with food commodities are excluded from purchase.
 More information on the negative criteria as well as on the additional negative criteria pursuant to the fund regulations can be found in Appendix 1 ("Environmental and/or social criteria").